Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-Once Q-value estimates are obtained with the DNN, the DQN algorithm proceeds with executing, in an emulator, an action according to an exploration scheme named $\epsilon$-greedy~\citep{sutton18_rl} which probabilistically chooses between the optimal action (i.e., the one with the highest estimated Q-value) and a random action.
-At the end of the execution sequence, first the Q-function is re-estimated based on the observed reward, and then the DNN parameters are updated using the lately observed Q-value estimates.
-A detailed explanation of the process is given in Algorithm~\ref{algo:DQN}.
+Once Q-function estimates are obtained with the DNN, the algorithm proceeds with executing, in an emulator, an action according to an exploration scheme named $\epsilon$-greedy~\citep{sutton18_rl}.
+This probabilistically chooses between the optimal action so far (i.e., the one with the highest estimated Q-function value) and a random action.
+Specifically, $\epsilon$ is the \textit{exploration} probability for a random action.
+At the end of the execution sequence, first the Q-function is re-estimated based on the observed reward, and then the DNN parameters are updated using the last Q-function estimates.
+The pseudo-algorithm is given in Supplementary Material E.

-DNNs are regarded as a more flexible and scalable approach, particularly suitable for real-life complexity, high dimensionality and high heterogeneity.
-Compared to their shallow counterpart, they enable automatic feature representation as well as capturing complicated relationships.
-Within the DTR literature, such DQN has been implemented with observational data for estimating optimal regimes in the graft-versus-host disease~\citep{liu2017deep} and for sepsis treatments~\citep{raghu2017deep}.
-Other recent approaches~\citep{atan2018deep,wang2020adversarial} considered more sophisticated DNN architectures able to perform well in settings that may introduce considerable biases due to sparse rewards or missing outcomes for certain treatments.

-A general limitation of indirect methods such as Q- and A-learning, independently on the FA, is that the optimal DTRs are estimated in a two-step procedure: first, the Q-functions or the contrast/regret functions are estimated using the data; and then these are optimized to infer the optimal DTR.
-In presence of high-dimensional information, even with flexible non-parametric techniques such as SVR and DNN, it is possible that these conditional functions are poorly fitted, with the derived DTR far from optimal.
-Moreover, as demonstrated by \cite{zhao2012estimating}, indirect approaches may not necessarily result in maximal long-term clinical benefit, motivating a shift to direct methods.
+A DNN offers a more flexible and scalable approach, particularly suitable for real-life complexity, high dimensionality, and high heterogeneity.
+Compared to their shallow counterparts, they enable automatic feature representation and can capture complicated relationships (see e.g., the application in the graft-versus-host disease of \cite{liu2017deep}).
+A general limitation of indirect methods such as Q-learning, is that the optimal DTRs are estimated in a two-step procedure: first, the Q-functions are estimated using the data, and then these are optimized to infer the optimal DTR.
+In the presence of high-dimensional information, even with flexible nonparametric techniques such as DNNs, it is possible that these conditional functions are poorly fitted, with the derived DTR far from optimal.
+Furthermore, as demonstrated by \cite{zhao2012estimating}, indirect approaches may not necessarily result in the maximum long-term clinical benefit, motivating direct methods.
+We refer to~\cite{deliu_dynamic_2022,tsiatis_dynamic_2021} for a survey of direct approaches.